 However, many foods labeled with a “Use By” date remain suitable for consumption beyond this threshold, especially if stored properly.

 It’s wise to adhere to this date for optimal enjoyment, but exercising discretion based on sensory cues can extend the lifespan of many items.
-Same as the “Sell By” date, if the product looks and smells normal, it’s likely still safe to consume.
+As with the “Sell By” date, visual or odor cues (looks normal, smells fresh) can help.
+However, for high-risk items such as dairy, meat, and ready-to-eat meals, it is strongly recommended not to consume them once the “Use By” date has passed to avoid potential health risks.

 Besides the “Sell By” and “Use By” dates, there are other types of expire date writing formats, such as: